 Do I wish the octyl dimethyl, polysorbate-80, propylene glycol, sodium benzoate and quaternium-15 weren't in here?
 Yes!
 Although the product is supposed to be well-tolerated by even sensitive skin, some of those ingredients might increase the risk of contact dermatitis, and the quaternium-15 does have a higher EWG rating.

 However, since they're in lower amounts, I'm going to compromise, for now—until something better comes along!—because I just haven't seen a product this simple, gentle or effective, with such a high concentration of the active ingredients.

-If you're keen to try Retinol Reform, or any other retinol, here's how to get started.
+If you're keen to try Retinol Reform (or any other retinol, for that matter!), here's how to get started.